Table of Contents

 The Agile framework requires that every Code Review complete a Pull Request in phases.
 The first phase would require your Tech Lead to look at your implementation and any changes you made, and compare it to the code that you are refactoring.
 The second phase of the review requires the Reviewer to add feedback and comments to your implementation that critique your work.
 The Reviewer should get you to question all scenarios and edge-cases that you have to consider before approving your Pull Request.

 You should complete and attached these checklists to any pull requests you create or file as an author or reviewer of a new feature in your project’s repository.
-When you decide to merge a pull request please complete a checklist similar to the version of the checklists provided below:
+When you decide to merge

 Author Checklist

-• Do the changes implement the correct feature?
+- Do the changes implement the correct feature?

-• Did you implement and update your Unit Tests?
+- Did you implement and update your Unit Tests?

-• Does a build from the Cmd Line Pass?
+- Does a build from the

-• Has the author tested changes?
+Line Pass? - Has the author tested changes?

 Reviewer Checklist

-• Do the changes implement the correct functionality?
+- Do the changes implement the correct functionality?

-• Are there a sufficient amount of Unit Tests included?
+- Are there a sufficient amount of Unit Tests included?

-• Does the file’s code-style and inline comments meet standards?
+- Does the file’s code-style and inline comments meet standards?

-• Are the commit messages appropriate?
+- Are the commit messages appropriate?

 Collaborating with your team throughout the Code Review process is the most important part of the Pull Request workflow.
 When you create a Pull Request you initialize a collaborative review process that iterates between the updating and reviewing of your code.
-The process finishes with the Reviewer executing a merge of your code onto the next brange in the stage of deployment that your team defined.
+The process finishes with the Reviewer executing a merge

 The Pull Request & Agile Code Review